Tragedy of the commons: Non-governmental solution

-Altruistic Punishment
+Altruistic punishment

 Various well-established theories, such as theory of kin selection and direct reciprocity, have limitations in explaining patterns of cooperation emerging between unrelated individuals and in non-repeatable short-term interactions.
-Studies have shown that punishment is a efficacious motivator for cooperation among humans.
+Studies have shown that punishment is an efficacious motivator for cooperation among humans.

 Altruistic punishment entails the presence of individuals that punish defectors from a cooperative agreement, although doing so is costly and provides no material gain.
-These punishments effectively resolve tragedy of the commons scenarios by addressing both first-order free rider problems (i.e defectors free riding on cooperators) and second-order free rider problems (i.e cooperators free riding on work of punishers).
+These punishments effectively resolve tragedy of the commons scenarios by addressing both first-order free rider problems (i.e. defectors free riding on cooperators) and second-order free rider problems (i.e. cooperators free riding on work of punishers).
 Such results can only be witnessed when the punishment levels are high enough.

 While defectors are motivated by self-interest and cooperators feel morally obliged to practice self-restraint, punishers pursue this path when their emotions are clouded by annoyance and anger at free riders.

 Governmental solutions

 Governmental solutions are used when the above conditions are not met (such as a community being larger than the cohesion of its social network).
-Examples of government regulation include privatization, regulation, and internalizing the externalities.
+Examples of government regulation include population control, privatization, regulation, and internalizing the externalities.